Maximilien Robespierre: Execution

 The execution of Couthon; the body of Adrien Nicolas Gobeau, ex-substitute of the public accuser Fouquier and member of the Commune, the first who suffered, is shown lying on the ground; Robespierre (#10) is shown holding a handkerchief to his mouth.
-Hanriot (#9) is covering his eye, which came out of its socket when he was arrested.
+Hanriot (#9) is covering his eye.

 Legacy and memory

 Robespierre is best known for his role as a member of the Committee of Public Safety.
 (Note: He signed 542 arrests, especially in 1794.
 Most of the arrests came from Bertrand Barère, Lazare Carnot and Pierre Louis Prieur.)
 He exerted his influence to suppress the republican Girondins to the right, the radical Hébertists to the left and the indulgent Dantonists in the centre.
 Though nominally all members of the committee were equally responsible, the Thermidorians held Robespierre as the most culpable for the bloodshed.
 For Carnot: "this monster was above all a hypocrite; it is because he knew how to seduce the people".

 In mid-August, Courtois was appointed by the Convention to collect evidence against Robespierre, Le Bas and Saint-Just, whose report has a poor reputation, selecting and destroying papers.
 At the end of the month, Tallien stated that all that the country had just been through was the "Terror" and that the "monster" Robespierre, the "king" of the Revolution, was the orchestrator.
 According to Charles Barbaroux, who visited him early August 1792, his pretty boudoir was full of images of himself in every form and art; a painting, a drawing, a bust, a relief and six physiognotraces on the tables.
 The eyewitness Helen Maria Williams attributed all the grim events to his hypocrisy and cunning.
 She described him as the great conspirator against the liberty of France.
 For Samuel Coleridge, one of the authors of The Fall of Robespierre, he was worse than Oliver Cromwell.
 For Madame de Staël: "Robespierre acquired the reputation of high democratic virtue and so was believed to be incapable of personal views.
 As soon as he was suspected of having them, his power was at an end."
 Vanity was Robespierre's ruling passion according to Sir Walter Scott.

 In fact, a whole new political mythology was being created.
 On 23 Thermidor, Coleridge started to write the first act of The Fall of Robespierre.
 Vilate, who exaggerated the numbers, raged against keeping 300,000 people in prison and trying to execute two or three hundred people every day.
 To preach the ideals of '93 after Thermidor was to expose oneself to suspicions of Robespierrism, suspicions which had to be avoided above all others.
 Two contrasting legends around Robespierre developed: a critical one that held Robespierre as an irresponsible, self-serving figure whose ambitions generated widespread calamity, and a supportive one that held him as an early friend of the proletariat, about to embark on economic revolution when he fell.